UniKatya/Milestone2_Group19/documents/Coverage_Testing_Report.md

 ### 2.1 Description

-To achieve 100% branch coverage, we designed the test cases in test_all_functions.py to cover all the branches in the functions related to the five required features.
-This includes testing all possible outcomes of conditional statements.
+To achieve 100% statement coverage, we designed test cases to ensure that every line of code in the functions related to the five required features is executed at least once.
+This involves creating tests that cover all possible paths through the code, including all branches of conditional statements.

 ### 2.2 Testing Results
 You can use the following command to run the statement coverage test and generate the report in the terminal.
 Afterward, include a screenshot of the report.